beemnet20/banr/README.md

 # banr (build a nuclear reactor)

-banr is a mock nuclear reactor construction project management application built wit `django`, `django rest framework`, `quasar`, and `vue`.
+banr is a mock nuclear reactor construction project management application built with `django`, `django rest framework`, `quasar`, and `vue`.

 I created this project
 - to learn `vue` and `quasar`